-However, depending on how you set up your account and if you had designated beneficiaries prior to your death, left-over RRSP funds may be treated differently.
+However, depending on how you set up your account and if you had designated beneficiaries before your death, left-over RRSP funds may be treated differently.
 A few potential scenarios include:

 For your qualified beneficiaries, your RRSP assets are treated as follows:

-Spouse or Common-law partner: The RRSP assets can be transferred directly to your surviving spouse’s RRSP or RRIF in order to maintain the tax-deferred status.
+Spouse or Common-law partner: The RRSP assets can be transferred directly to your surviving spouse’s RRSP or RRIF to maintain the tax-deferred status.
 They do not need to have contribution room to effect this transfer.
-Tax will be levied when they start withdrawing income from the account and your estate is spared a tax bill on the transferred assets.
+Taxes will be levied when they start withdrawing income from the account, and your estate is spared a tax bill on the transferred assets.

-If they are under 18 years of age, they can buy an annuity that pays them annually until they are 18 years old.
-Alternatively, if they are infirm, the funds can be rolled-over into a Registered Disability Savings Plan (RDSP).
+If they are under 18, they can buy an annuity that pays them annually until they are 18 years old.
+Alternatively, if they are infirm, the funds can be rolled into a Registered Disability Savings Plan (RDSP).
 In both cases, the beneficiaries will be required to pay taxes in the future when they receive annuity or disability payments.

-Adult financially dependent children can also choose to take out the RRSP assets as cash and have the proceeds taxed at their hands, at a presumably lower tax rate than the estate.
+Adult financially dependent children can also choose to take out the RRSP assets in cash and have the proceeds taxed at their hands, at a presumably lower tax rate than the estate.